ftsrg-rete/rete-lecture-notes/docs/lab1.md

 To download the initial model, click [here](assets/espd.qeax).

+This laboratory exercise assumes pairs of people working together.
+Some steps refer to **Person A** or **Person B**.
+Ensure you agree on which one *you* are!

+## Setup

+**Person A**: Create a private repository on GitHub.
+Invite **Person B** as a collaborator.
+Add the linked model file (`espd.qeax`) to the repository, either via the web interface, or SmartGit.

+**Both people**: clone the repository in SmartGit.
+Ensure you both can open the model file using Enterprise Architect.

 ## Introduction

 The *European Single Procurement Document* (ESPD) is a mandatory electronic form, in two parts, used by buyers to assess the suitability of suppliers tendering in a public procurement procedure.
 The [model](model.qeax) provided here showcases the ESPD Exchange Data Model (ESPD-EDM) to help member states and commercial entities create an ESPD service.